International Journal of Stress Prevention and Wellbeing (IJSPW)

 Use of English Articles should use consistent spelling, grammar and language ie. American or British English.

 Reference style In the reference section authors should use one of the following citation styles: APA style.
 It must be used consistently and authorship of cited works is adequately attributed, with all information necessary to locate cited material included.
-(The APA kindly provide a free short online tutorial designed for those who have no previous knowledge of APA Style®.)
+Take a look at the latest APA style (7th ed), Reference Guide.

 Submission files and responsibilities